stachujone5/music-player/README.md

-# Music player build in react
+# Music player built in react

 My second project that was build mainly to practice typescript as I've never used it before.
 In the app I am also using custom hooks and useReducer.